-TALKING BRANDING - AN INTERVIEW WITH DAVID AIREY
+BRAND DESIGN - AN INTERVIEW WITH DAVID AIREY

-In November 2017 I had the honour to talk with David Airey, one of the most renowned brand and logo designers out there.
+In November 2017 I had the honour to talk with David Airey, one of the most renowned logo and corporate designers out there.
 He also is the author of several books, such as Logo Design Love that was published as a second edition in 2015.
 As I found this book so inspiring and useful for my daily worklife, I wanted to talk with David to get to know his views on some interesting aspects that I, and certainly many other graphic designers, come across on a regular basis.

 Scroll down to read the transcript of the recorded audio interview.